Brody-L/Critical-Vulns-Falpy/README.md

 ## Install Falconpy and dependencies:
 `python3 -m pip install crowdstrike-falconpy pandas`

+## Create a Falcon API Client with a Client ID and Secret
+Place the client ID and secret in the config-empty.py file

 ## Export Parent_Child_Report from the Falcon Flight Control Module
 The report contains Spotlight Subscriber information under the Falcon Module Subscriptions column